-Water Resources Construction of the proposed Project and the Reduced Project Alternative would potentially cause pollution of the Dominguez Channel from construction site runoff or spills, which would be a significant impact (WR-1).
+Water Resources Construction of the proposed Project and the Reduced Project Alternative would potentially cause pollution of the Dominguez Channel from construction site runoff or spills, which would be a significant impact (WR-1a).
 Mitigation applied during construction would reduce the impact to less than significant.

-ES.5.4 Summary of Less than Significant Impacts
+ES.5.2.3 Summary of Less than Significant Impacts

 Table ES-3 identifies the less-than-significant impacts for which no mitigation is necessary.
-This EIR has determined that implementation of the proposed Project or one or more of the alternatives (see Section 5.5.3 for more detail) would result in less-than-significant impacts on:
+This Draft EIR has determined that implementation of the proposed Project or one or more of the alternatives (see Section 5.5.3 for more detail) would result in less-than-significant impacts on:

-- Aesthetics (AES-2)

-- Air Quality (AQ-3, AQ-5, AQ-6)

-- Biology (BIO-4)

-- Geology (GEO-1 through GEO-4, GEO-6, GEO-8)

-- Hazards and Hazardous Materials (RISK-1 through RISK-5 and RISK-7)

-- Land Use (LU-1 through LU-3)

-- Noise (NOI-1 through NOI-4 and NOI-6 through NOI-12)

-- Transportation (TRANS-1 through TRANS-3, TRANS-5)

-- Utilities (PS-1 through PS-5 and PS-7)

-- Water Resources (WR-2 through WR-7).
+- Aesthetics (Impacts AES-2) - Air Quality (Impacts AQ-3; AQ-5; AQ-6; AQ-7) - Biology (Impacts BIO-4) - Geology (Impacts GEO-1 through GEO-4; GEO-6; GEO-8) - Greenhouse Gases (Impacts GHG-2) - Hazards and Hazardous Materials (Impacts RISK-1 through RISK-5 and RISK-7) - Land Use (Impacts LU-1 through LU-3) - Noise (Impacts NOI-1 through NOI-4; NOI-6 through NOI-12) - Transportation (Impacts TRANS-1 through TRANS-3; TRANS-5) - Utilities (Impacts PS-1 through PS-5; PS-7) - Water Resources (Impacts WR-2 through WR-7)

 Aesthetics The proposed Project and Reduced Project Alternative would install new lighting at the proposed railyard.
 Because of the modern design of the lighting and the distance of the facility from sensitive receivers, the impact under AES-2 would be less than significant.
-Although not required to reduce an impact, mitigation measure AES-2 requires compliance with the Port's terminal lighting guidelines during final design and follow-up monitoring and corrective measures to further reduce the impact.
+Although not required to reduce an impact, mitigation measure AES-1 requires compliance with the Port's terminal lighting guidelines during final design and follow-up monitoring and corrective measures to further reduce the impact.

 Air Quality The proposed Project and the Reduced Project Alternative would generate criteria pollutant emissions (AQ-3) but those emissions would not exceed SCAQMD thresholds.
-The proposed Project would generate on-road traffic that would in turn generate CO emissions from on-road vehicles at intersections, but those emissions would not cause CO standards to be violated (AQ-5).
+The proposed Project would generate on-road traffic that would in turn generate CO emissions, but those emissions would not cause CO standards to be violated (AQ-5).
 The proposed Project and the Reduced Project Alternative would generate odors associated with diesel trucks and locomotives (AQ-6), but those odors would not be objectionable at sensitive receptors.
+All three alternatives would have impacts related to public health (AQ-7), but those impacts would not exceed the thresholds of significance.